fmartinache/xaosim/README.rst

-xaosim: a series of tools used to simulate an XAO-like system
+XAOSIM: a series of tools used to simulate an XAO-like system
 ===============================================================

+XAOSIM is a simulation package developed for theoretical and practical work in high angular resolution astronomy.

 The specificity of XAOSIM is that it was built around shared memory data structures defined in the context of the SCExAO instrument by Olivier Guyon and Frantz Martinache.
 This approach makes it possible to design real-time AO control software using XAOSIM's simulation environment data and deploy it on an actual instrument (assuming that it uses the same exchange format) in a transparent manner.

 In addition to the simulation library package, a shared memory data viewer GUI (shmview) is now part of the distribution.